PriscilaAlfaro/cinema-backend/README.md

 - [Express] - A JavaScript library for building user interfaces.
 - [Sengrid] - A cloud-based email delivery platform.
-- [Stripe] - A payment platform to accept and process payments online.
+- [Stripe-testmode] - A payment platform to accept and process payments online.

 # Cinema backend